Herbert Dercksen: End of the Olympic career

 In 2006 both sailors decided to go their own way and participated at the 2006 Tornado World Championship.
-Dercksen managed to win the sixth race with his team mate Mischa Heemskerk and finishing 26th overall.
+Dercksen managed to win the sixth race with his teammate Mischa Heemskerk and finishing 26th overall.
 Dercksen decided in early 2007 to end his career at the highest level of Catamaran sailing.
 Dercksen continues sailing in the Formula 18 class, however at a lower level.